AlternateYT/ecsr-custom_modules/README.md

 end
 ```
 ## table.create
-Creates a table with as many of the given value that is specified.
+Creates an array with as many of the given value that is specified.
 If no value is specified, the value will default to an empty string; "".
 `module.create(number, Variant?)`
 ```lua
 local rs = game:GetService("ReplicatedStorage")